TS156A - Detector Vevor - Free user manual and instructions

 Used to adjust the sensitivity of the detector.

-You can clockwise turn this SENS knob to increase the sensitivity, or counterclockwise turn this knob to decrease the sensitivity.
+You can turn the SENS knob clockwise to increase sensitivity, or counterclockwise to decrease sensitivity.

 6. Low Battery Indicator

-When the batteries are not high enough, this low battery indicator will light to an indication and you must replace the batteries immediately; otherwise the detector's detecting ability will decrease or the detector will not be able to w normally.
+When the batteries are not sufficiently charged, this low battery indicator will light up to alert you, and you must replace the batteries immediately; otherwise, the detector's detecting ability will decrease or the detector will not be able to work normally.

 Preparation prior to metal detection